 The 2010 bond authorization financed the construction of Davidson, Randolph, Shafer, Wilson and Wolman Elementary Schools, Seven Lakes Junior High School, and Tompkins High School, while the 2014 bond authorization financed the construction of Jenks, Bethke, and Bryant Elementary Schools, Tays Junior High School, Stockdick Junior High School, and Paetow High School.
 Campuses constructed with funds from the 2017 bond authorization that have opened through August 31, 2020 include Campbell, Leonard, and McElwain Elementaries, Adams Junior High, and Jordan High School.
 In addition, Haskett Junior High opened in August 2021 with funds from this latest authorization.
-The recently passed 2021 authorization calls for 3 new Elementaries, 1 Junior High, and 1 High School.
+The 2021 authorization called for 3 new Elementaries, 1 Junior High, and 1 High School.
 There is no argument that these schools are needed to provide space as the student population continues to grow.
-However, if the District had not sold bonds from the 2010, 2014, 2017, and now 2021 authorizations to finance the construction of these schools, Katy ISD would have needed to use the Maintenance & Operations/General Operating Fund to complete the campuses opened.
+However, if the District had not sold bonds from the 2010, 2014, 2017, and 2021 authorizations to finance the construction of these schools, Katy ISD would have needed to use the Maintenance & Operations/General Operating Fund to complete the campuses opened.
 Taking millions of dollars out of the Maintenance & Operations/General Operating Fund for capital projects would most certainly have a negative impact on educating children and teacher salaries.

 By providing an injection of money, bonds bypass the normal budgeting process, which removes inefficiencies and wastefulness.